MTG/sms-tools/README.md

 For Chinese users,

-[Download from BaiduYun](http://pan.baidu.com/s/1eQpbsWi), can be faster accessed.
+[Download from BaiduYun](http://pan.baidu.com/s/1qW6XQ36), which can be faster accessed.

 License
 -------